 This year, these pumpkin pie brioche rolls will obviously be gracing the Thanksgiving dinner table as the dinner roll portion of the evening’s eating festivities.
 If they can make it that long.
 I’ve already polished off three of them for testing purposes, ahem.

 Brioche continues to be one of my favorite types of breads to bake because the dough is so soft and the results are SO FLUFFY.
-And there are not many better things than a warm, fluffy roll with melty butter on top.
+And there are not many better things than a warm, fluffy roll with melty butter on top of these or my sally lunn bread.
 In this case, I highly suggest maple butter.
 Trust.

 These rolls seemed to be extra fluffy and soft, though, and I think that’s because of the pumpkin (and because I baked them with love, dawwwwww).
 Combine that with pumpkin pie-ish spices like cinnamon and nutmeg and an ever-so-slightly-crusty crust on account of the egg wash, and my friends, you’ll be doing a dinner roll dance in your kitchen as I did.
 I mean, no I didn’t.
 I mean…